zivoy/marian-extension/src/extractors/README.md

 ### collectObject
-Takes in a list of objects, promises of objects or null/undefined. it will await all promimses at the same time and then merge them into a single object, if a key is present in more then one object it will be overwritten, by order of the list.
+Takes in a list of objects, promises of objects or null/undefined. it will await all promises at the same time and then merge them into a single object, if a key is present in more then one object it will be overwritten, by order of the list.

 ### getCoverData
 Takes in a url, or a list of urls an returns an object with `img` and `imgScore` of the url with the best score.